Sharing Circle

 - each person has X time to be in the middle of circle

 There needs to be shared agreement between facilitator and person in the middle about what communication style are they using.
-Is it Nonviolent Communication, Possibility Management, Peer Counseling, etc. ?
-The witness having some understanding of the process is likely helpful.
+Some possibilities are Reflective Listening, Nonviolent Communication, Possibility Management, Peer Counseling, etc. ?

-There a difference between how a person expresses and what he/she is expressing ?
+There a difference between how a person expresses what he/she is experiencing ?

 The how is the words, behavior, body language.